Meet A Notebook Subscriber: Brian Mulroney

 - Don Mills, leading Atlantic and Halifax pollster: “Anyone interested in good reporting about what is happening in Nova Scotia might want to read The Macdonald Notebook, which is published on Saturdays.”

-- Business mogul Gregg Keating, chairman of the Keating Group of Companies: “Andrew Macdonald has encompassed “niche journalism” and has ran down the track with it, thoroughly crossing the finish line with each report.
+- Business mogul Gregg Keating, chairman of the Keating Group of Companies: “Andrew Macdonald has encompassed “niche journalism” and runs down the track with it, thoroughly crossing the finish line with each report.
 He leaves no stone unturned and no question unanswered.
 Factual, compelling reporting.
 A joyful read.”

 - Billy Joe MacLean, leading Port Hawkesbury politico: “I am really enjoying your Macdonald Notebook.
 You have not only captured an audience of followers, but you also have the experience of years behind you to dig out your contacts.
 So keep up the interesting news items.”